earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/2018-02-05-science-toolbox-landing.md

 ### 5. Complete assignment below

-After you have reviewed the lessons above, complete the assignment below.
+After you have complete the tasks above, complete the assignment below.
-Submit your `.html` document and `.ipynb` document to the D2L course drop box by **Wed 25 January 2017 at NOON Mountain Time.**
+Submit your `.html` document and `.ipynb` document to Canvas by **Wed 25 January 2017 at NOON Mountain Time.**

 <!-- start homework activity -->